Caldwell is consistently ranked as a "Best College" by the U.S. News & World Report.

 AND One CAT Elective with Advisement

 The Mary Jo Rolli Codey Center is located on the Caldwell University campus.
-The center provides mental health counseling with art therapy specialization services to adults in our local community while serving as a training facility for our academic programs.
+The Center is a training facility partnered with the Clinical Mental Health Counseling with Art Therapy concentration graduate education program, providing confidential, quality services.
 Members of the local community can access treatment for personal growth or for mental health conditions in group and individual formats.
-Services to the local community are provided by credentialed counselors with art therapy specializations and advanced master’s students under the supervision of program faculty.
+Services to the local community are provided by credentialed mental health counselors with art therapy training and advanced master’s students under the supervision of program faculty.